flutter/website/src/content/release/breaking-changes/can-request-focus.md

 ---
-title: TextField.canRequestFocus Deprecated
+title: Deprecated TextField.canRequestFocus
-description: >
+description: >-
-  `TextField`'s `canRequestFocus` parameter is deprecated and replaced by the `canRequestFocus` parameter of its `FocusNode`.
+  The TextField canRequestFocus parameter is deprecated and replaced by the canRequestFocus parameter of its FocusNode.
 ---

 ## Summary

 `TextField.canRequestFocus` is deprecated.
 The same functionality can be achieved by setting the `canRequestFocus` parameter of the `TextField`'s `FocusNode`.

 ## Background